 15 Hard Boiled Egg Recipes

-15 Genius ways to use Hard Boiled Eggs!
+15 Genius Hard Boiled Egg Recipes!
 If you have a fridge full of leftover Easter eggs or you just love boiled eggs, this list of hard boiled egg recipes will get you excited.

 You will be surprised by what you can accomplish with those leftover colored Easter eggs!
-We use them to make appetizers, salads, soups, and even savory crepes.
+We use them to make appetizers, salads, soups and more!
 P.S.
 If you don’t have any leftover Easter Eggs, check out our fail-proof Hard Boiled Egg Recipe below.
 Let’s get cracking!